-Based on the candidate's and the institution's needs for information, the committee and the appropriate administrative officer shall determine the nature (breadth, depth, length, number, etc.) of the interview.
+Based on the candidate's and the institution's needs for information, the committee shall determine the nature (breadth, depth, length, number, etc.) of the interview.
 Consideration for the candidate's personal comfort should extend throughout the interview schedule.
 Adequate travel directions should be given to external candidates.
 While maximizing the use of available time is important to both the institution and the candidate, interview schedules should acknowledge the personal needs of candidates.